MultiQ

 • question is the question, the answer to which is contained in these texts;

-• segment is a string containing the answer.
+• outputs is a string containing the answer.

 Data Instances